-Android media players are grabbing an increasingly large portion of the digital signage market while Windows PCs are relegated to video wall and niche applications.
+Android media players are grabbing an increasingly large portion of the digital signage market while Windows PCs are relegated to the video walls and niche applications.
 Why is that?

-Android media players offer several economical, and technological advantages over Windows PCs.
+Android digital signage players offer several economical and technological advantages over Windows PCs.

-Android media players cost a lot less than your typical Windows PC.
+An Android media player costs a lot less than your typical Windows PC.
 For starters, media players for Android don’t require the same level of customizability or expandability.
-You never need to upgrade a device’s RAM or GPU, and most them include SD media slot in case you ever want to increase data storage capacity.
-Media players that run on Android can fulfil every digital signage user’s needs right out of the box.
+You never need to upgrade a device’s RAM or GPU, and most of them include an SD media slot in case you ever want to increase data storage capacity.
+Android media players can fulfill every digital signage user’s needs right out of the box.

 There is no “Windows tax” with Android media players because Android OS is based on an open-source operating system.
 As anyone knows, the cost of a Windows OS license can add significantly to each PC that you deploy out in the field and this can have a significant impact on your finances.

 Everyone knows about the dreaded Windows “blue screen of death”.
-It’s one reason why media player for Android have really taken off in popularity.
+It’s one reason why media players for Android has really taken off in popularity.
 Android is a proven mobile operating system that powers most of the world’s smartphones and tablets.

 Ease of deployment